-The ACCESS Rack is uniquely suited to point-to-point "nailed up" high-quality audio links over a variety of data networks, like ISM band IP radios, T1s, satellite channels, WANs, and LANs.
-The robustness of the BRIC Normal technology (Broadcast Reliable Internet Codec) used in the box allows the system to perform well on the public Internet as well (using AAC or Opus compression modes).
+Building on the foundations of the ACCESS Rack, the MultiRack is designed for point-to-point "nailed up" highquality audio links over a variety of data networks like ISM band IP radios, T1s, satellite channels, WANs, and LANs.
+The robustness of the BRIC Normal technology (Broadcast Reliable Internet Codec) used in the MultiRack allows the system to perform well in public Internet reliant environments as well (using AAC or Opus compression modes).